Self-pollination…cross-pollination…pollination by hand. Sounds a little technical? Not necessarily.

 Harvesting Pollen

-Take the spadix and hold a tissue, or a piece of fabric, or a flat glass container just below it.
-Shake the spadix gently, so that the pollen will fall off, onto the cloth or container.
+Take the spadix and hold a tissue, a piece of fabric, or a flat glass container just below it.
+Shake the spadix gently so the pollen will fall off onto the cloth or container.

 Saving Monstera and Philodendron Pollen in the Freezer